Azure-Samples/azure-sql-db-import-data/README.md

 ## Use Write-DbaDbTableData

-If you are a Powershell user, you can use the Write-DbaDbTableData cmdlet made available by the amazing [dbatools]() project.
+If you are a Powershell user, you can use the Write-DbaDbTableData cmdlet made available by the amazing [dbatools](https://docs.dbatools.io/#Write-DbaDbTableData) project.

 Sample is available in the `01-import-csv.ps1` script.

 ## Additional Resources

-TDB
+Of course there are more ways to import (and export) data into Azure SQL.
+Here's the most common one

 ### Azure Data Factory

-TDB
+The easiest option, also with great performances.
+It [supports a variety of different data sources](https://docs.microsoft.com/en-us/azure/data-factory/supported-file-formats-and-compression-codecs ), not only CSV and JSON, but also Parquet, AVRO, ORC and so on.

+The [Copy Data](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-copy-data-tool) tool guides you through the entire process of importing data with an easy-to-follow, wizard-style, interface.

 ### Apache Spark

-TDB
+Apache Spark is another option if you need more flexibility.
+It can read from almost any data format, and it can efficiently write data into Azure SQL.
+Full end-to-end sample on how to import data as fast as possible here: [Fast Data Loading in Azure SQL DB using Azure Databricks](https://github.com/Azure-Samples/azure-sql-db-databricks/tree/main/)

 ### Azure Synapse

-TDB
+Azure Synapse is another way to read common data formats, like Parquet or sets of CSVs from Azure SQL, using Azure Synapse Serverless SQL Pools as a bridge.
+Here's a detailed article on how to do that: [Azure SQL can read Azure Data Lake storage files using Synapse SQL external tables](https://devblogs.microsoft.com/azure-sql/read-azure-storage-files-using-synapse-sql-external-tables/)